 There are two agonist medications used to treat patients with Opioid Use Disorder.
-One is buprenorphine (Suboxone), and the other is methadone.
+One is buprenorphine (Suboxone) which is a partial agonist, and the other is methadone, which is a full agonist.
 Buprenorphine has multiple logistical benefits, including rapid onset (1 hour), the ability to prescribe the medication and multiple options for outpatient follow up.
 Therefore, buprenorphine (Suboxone) remains our first line treatment.